GLVis/glvis-js/README.md

 A pre-built JavaScript library is included at *glvis-widget/js/lib/libglvis.js* but because of its size it is stored using git-lfs; please see the [git-lfs instructions](https://git-lfs.github.com/) for more info.

+You will need to use the *upstream/modern-ogl-dev* glvis branch for now.

 ## Installing GlvisWidget

 See *glvis-widget/README.md* for more info.